KCzenczekTraining/sth_to_finish/README.md

 # Audio Server

+This is a project that I have been asked to finish to prepare and did not have enough time to complete it then.
+Now I have... :)

 FastAPI server for audio uploads with metadata.
 Upload files, tag them, organize by user.

 ## What it does